 Settled by Shamgar Hand 1690.
 “Middletown” became Cape May Court House.
 First County building, 1745; this structure, 1849.

 Location.
 39° 5.015′ N, 74° 49.384′ W. Marker is in Cape May Court House, New Jersey, in Cape May County.
 Marker is on North Main Street 0.1 miles south of Church Street, on the left when traveling north.
+Marker is located directly in front of Old Cape May County Courthouse.
 Touch for map.
-Marker is located directly in front of Old Cape May County Courthouse.
 Marker is in this post office area: Cape May Court House NJ 08210, United States of America.
+Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.

 Credits.
 This page was last revised on May 31, 2017.
-This page originally submitted on May 29, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 122 times since then and 19 times this year.
+It was originally submitted on May 29, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 156 times since then and 4 times this year.
 Photos: 1, 2. submitted on May 29, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.